markosjal/AirScan/README.md

 	https://github.com/alexpevzner/sane-airscan

 AirScan is a web GUI and eSCL interface for these scanners.
-It will advertise the scanner as an eSCL scanner on the network and process requests.
+The host will advertise the scanner as an eSCL scanner on the network and process requests for it , translating scan comands to the scanner.
 It was tested entirely under Apache 2.4 and PHP 7 on Ubuntu 16.04 x86_64 and Debian on Raspberry Pi 3 .
 It can run on any Linux machine on your local network.
-It will provide a web GUI with Scanning to JPG or PDF , even multi-page PDF via the web GUI is available.
-It will also allow the scanner to be accessed via the second software package listed below, which is a SANE back-end.
+It will provides a web GUI with Scanning to JPG or PDF , even multi-page PDF via the web GUI is available.
+It will also allow the scanner to be accessed via the software package listed below, which is a SANE back-end.
 The files are easily installable either to local machine or server.
 Most files are simply copied to web root directory, with a few exceptons.
 You will need on host machine: apache2 , PHP7, avahi-daemon , mod_dir, mod_rewrite, A wired or wireless interface to your LAN (wired recomended) , and an available wireless connection dedicated to connect to the scanner.

 The second part of the software is the sane-airscan back-end.
 You will need to install it on the client machine (there are some repos for easy installaton) .
-Although this was created for accessing eSCL/AirScan protocol scanners, it has been tested as working with the AirScan listed above.
+Although sane-airscan was created for accessing eSCL/AirScan protocol scanners, it has been tested as working with the AirScan listed above.

 UNTESTED: